Toyota bZ4X review: solid EV SUV let down by poor range

 The Toyota bZ4X is a capable, all-electric family car that impresses across the board, although some will find it expensive to buy

-The Toyota bZ4X is the Japanese manufacturer's first all-electric car, and can hang with the best electric family SUVs out there.
-Its ride delivers effortless levels of comfort, while keen drivers will appreciate the bZ4X’s dynamic prowess and its ability to deliver a surprising amount of fun on the road.
+Believe it or not, but the Toyota bZ4X is not the Japanese manufacturer's first all-electric car, but it is the first car to use the ‘bZ’ or Beyond Zero name prefix.
+It's a spacious five-seat electric family SUV that has a comfortable ride, while keen drivers will appreciate the bZ4X’s dynamic prowess and its ability to deliver a surprising amount of fun on the road.

 About the Toyota bZ4X

-Nowadays you’ll notice almost every model in Toyota range features hybrid technology, from the Yaris supermini to the Highlander seven-seater SUV.
-But for a brand that’s embraced electrification with such gusto, it was a little surprising that Toyota left it until 2022 to deliver its first all-electric car, the snappily named bZ4X.
+Developing hybrid technology and applying it to almost every Toyota model, from the Yaris supermini to the RAV4, has helped deliver much-improved fuel economy and low CO2 emissions compared with its pure-petrol and diesel rivals.
+However, for a brand that’s embraced electrification with such gusto, it was a little surprising that Toyota left it until 2022 to launch a mass-market all-electric car, the bZ4X.

 Toyota has promised there will eventually be an entire family of electric bZ (beyond Zero) models in its showrooms, with the number in the name indicating the size of the car.
-So, with the 4 being a mid-size SUV (as the X represents), it leaves the door open for a variety of EVs, though the bZ4X is still just a party of one for now.
+So, with the ‘4’ being a mid-size vehicle, and the ‘X’ representing an SUV, it leaves the door open for a variety of EVs in the future.

 The bZ4X enters the all-electric family SUV market at a busy time, with a host of high-quality alternatives for buyers to choose from.
 The Hyundai Ioniq 5 and Kia EV6 are fantastic options, with the former offering a more relaxed, practical character and the latter a focused, sportier drive and sleeker looks.
 Our 2022 Car of the Year, the Nissan Ariya, which we’d recommend for its all-round ability, will also be on most buyers’ shortlists, along with the Skoda Enyaq iV, Volkswagen ID.4, Tesla Model Y and Ford Mustang Mach-E.